NOMINATION DEADLINE for 2019 recipients of the Arts Recognition Awards – JUNE 8, 2019 (form).

 Standing (L-R): Susan Walsh (nominator), Moira Nikander-Forrester (nominator), Lynn Fennell (2018 Award Winner), Gary Magwood (2018 Award Winner), Brian Barlow (2018 Award Winner), Nancy Snowdon (2018 Award Winner), Mayor Taso Christopher (Mayor of Belleville), Alexandra Bell (nominator), Marilyn Lawrie (nominator).

+Winners were presented with an original painting by an artist from the Belleville Art Association and a certificate from the City of Belleville.
 The winners of the 2018 Arts Recognition Award are: Brian Barlow, Lynn Fennell, Gary Magwood, and Nancy Snowdon

 Brian Barlow is a Grammy-winning drummer/arranger who serves as the creative director for The Prince Edward County Jazz Festival.
 As one of Canada’s premier big band arrangers, Brian has given countless hours of his time, freely contributing arrangements for the Commodores Orchestra as well as co-founding the PEC Jazz Education program for regional high school students and the Trenton Big Band Festival.